Getting Started with Workspace ONE Experience Management

 Experience Management, which is built on top of the Omnissa Intelligence analytics platform, enables IT to monitor device performance, connectivity, app performance, and tools to gather user sentiment and combine this data to measure the success of the employee experience delivery.
 Telemetry collected from the deployment is automatically analyzed in order to surface anomalies and maintain a quality employee experience, powered by data science.

-The DEX solution also enables IT to provide many methods to remediate issues, whether automated remediation using Experience Management within Omnissa Intelligence, real-time remote support using Workspace ONE Assist, or employee self-service tools within Intelligent Hub.
+The Omnissa DEX solution also enables IT to provide many methods to remediate issues, whether automated remediation using Experience Management within Omnissa Intelligence, real-time remote support using Workspace ONE Assist, or employee self-service tools within Intelligent Hub.
 The help desk can also utilize Experience Management tools within Intelligence to perform manual or guided root cause analysis, powered by machine learning.

 Experience Management, powered by Omnissa Intelligence, provides the bulk of the DEX solution, including measuring employee experience, analyzing the environment, and providing automated remediation.

-Purpose of This Tutorial
+Purpose of this tutorial

 Audience

-Experience Management Basics
+Experience Management basics

 First, what is Intelligence?